Benefits of Sunlight: How To Get More No Matter Where You Live!

 Vitamin D Supplements

-Over-the-counter and prescription vitamin D supplements are another way to improve your vitamin D levels if you are unable to get a sufficient amount from your diet or sunlight.
+Over-the-counter and prescription vitamin D supplements are another way to improve your vitamin D levels if you cannot get enough from your diet or sunlight.

-While the recommendations are to have an intake of around 600-800 IU of vitamin D a day, this can vary from individual to individual.
+While the recommendations are to intake around 600-800 IU of vitamin D daily, this can vary from individual to individual.

-For example, women with diagnosed vitamin D deficiency may need higher levels of intake at first to achieve adequate vitamin D stores.
+For example, women with diagnosed vitamin D deficiency may need higher intake levels to achieve adequate vitamin D stores.

-The best way to determine if you should be taking a vitamin D supplement is to make an appointment with your doctor to check your blood levels and discuss your other health issues.
+The best way to determine if you should take a vitamin D supplement is to make an appointment with your doctor to check your blood levels and discuss your other health issues.

 Since vitamin D is a fat-soluble vitamin, there is a risk of toxicity if you intake too much vitamin D.